JenniKobylskiUX/WCAG-Accessibility-UX-Checklist/README.md

 - [ ] Does all content that uses a markup language have complete start and end tags?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#parsing)
 - [ ] Does all of our markup include only one attribution (no duplicates)?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#parsing)
 - [ ] Are all HTML elements correctly nested according to standard use?
+(Recommendation)
 - [ ] Can the name and role of all UI elements be easily detected by supportive technology?
 [Level A](https://www.w3.org/WAI/WCAG21/quickref/#name-role-value)
 - [ ] Can all of our status messages be automatically received and interpreted by supportive technology (even if they are not the user’s current focus)?
 [Level AA](https://www.w3.org/WAI/WCAG21/quickref/#status-messages)